Haskii-main/Nix-flake/README.md

 ## Extra Commands

-To rebuild your local system environment, use the custom replication script:
+To rebuild the laptop configuration if you make nay changes:

 ```bash
 rebuild-laptop